 - Washing dishes

-- Washing fruits & vegetables to be eaten raw
+- Washing fruits and vegetables to be eaten raw

 Other treatment options: